 After learning Is Vanilla Extract Bad for Dogs?
 Check out this list of food items that are harmful to dogs in any quantity.

 - Avocados – According to research, avocados are lethal for dogs because of a fungicidal toxin, ‘Persin.’
 In fact, the leaves of the avocado tree are also toxic.

-- Onion – Onion offers a treasure trove of benefits to human beings, however, exposure to onions is poisonous for dogs which causes hemolytic anemia.
+- Onion – Onion offers a treasure trove of benefits to human beings.
+However, exposure to onions is poisonous for dogs which cause hemolytic anemia.

-- Macadamia nuts – Macadamia nuts and butter are highly toxic for your pooch.
-It attacks the muscles, digestive system, and nervous system thereby gives birth to various disorders.
+- Macadamia nuts – Macadamia nuts and butter are highly toxic for your dog.
+It attacks the muscles, digestive system, and nervous system, thereby giving birth to various disorders.

 - Grapes – Don’t feed grapes to canines at any cost because their consumption causes renal failure, which leads to death.

 - Chocolate – Chocolate is not safe for dogs because of its couple of harmful elements.
-Its consumption gives birth to a number of health issues.
+Its consumption gives birth to several health issues.